hidalest/TodoApp/README.md

 ### Useful resources

-- [Example resource 1](https://www.youtube.com/watch?v=P69ItyngM-0&t=188s&ab_channel=Codementor) - I was struggling with deleted all the objects that the property isActive was false and looking at this youtuber helped me a lot.
+- [Codementor](https://www.youtube.com/watch?v=P69ItyngM-0&t=188s&ab_channel=Codementor) - I was struggling with deleted all the objects that the property isActive was false and looking at this youtuber helped me a lot.
-- [Example resource 2](https://developer.mozilla.org/en-US/) - The bible of web developers.
+- [MDN](https://developer.mozilla.org/en-US/) - The bible of web developers.

 ## Author